 - Your main audience for the review is the authors.
 So you should write as if you are talking to them.
 This might for example mean you should not talk about them in third person –like “they propose to solve problem X,” or “the authors propose…” –but rather “you propose…”.

 - Avoid exaggerated language such as “there are huge problems with the methods section”.
-“Huge” in this sentence refers to your opinion, and is not useful to the authors.
+“Huge” in this sentence refers to your perosnal opinion, and needs to be justified.

 - Do not tell the authors about your relevant expertise and authority –or lack of such — inside the review report, e.g. don’t write “I am not familiar with this field, so read my review with a pinch of salt”.
-There is a specific field in the review form that asks you to rate your expertise.
+There is a specific field in the review form that asks you to rate your own expertise in the field of research that the paper is about.

 - Do not write in your review report that the research or the research field is not interesting for you because you are not e.g a psychologist or anthropologist etc. Your job as a reviewer is not to be interested in the topic but to help improve the paper.